 Is there sufficient information about the child's learning and development in the various learning areas and key aspects of development?

-Does the information reflect patterns of development or isolated instances of the child's achievements/challenges?
+- Does the information reflect patterns of development or isolated instances of the child's achievements/challenges? - How does the child's social and cultural context influence his/her learning and development?